smartdevicelink/sdl_evolution/proposals/nnnn-video-background-string.md

 ## Motivation

+This was originally discussed in [SDL-0033](https://github.com/smartdevicelink/sdl_evolution/issues/103) but put on hold at the time.
 When a video streaming `NAVIGATION` or `PROJECTION` app enters the background on the phone, the video stream stops sending data due to background limitations.
 On current iOS devices as the device is entering the background, it sends a few frames of pure black.
 Instead we should send a black screen with some white text telling the driver why their stream stopped.

 ## Proposed solution